Andhra Prabha: Editions

 Currently there are editions of Andhra Prabha in Bangalore, Hyderabad, Chennai, Visakhapatnam and Vijayawada.
-Until 1959, Andhra Prabha was published only from Chennai.
+Until 1959, Andhra Prabha was published only from Madras (now Chennai).
 In 1960, anticipating the impending launch of Andhra Jyothy, Andhra Prabha launched its second edition from Vijayawada.
 A Chittoor edition was brought out briefly in the early 1960s which was shifted to Bangalore in 1966.
 A Hyderabad edition was launched in 1977 and, in 1985, to counter the launch of Eenadu, an edition was launched in Visakhapatnam.